-- 6.5.2 Feedback will be provided for all forms of assessment, including examinations.
-It should provide an indication of the extent to which the work has met the assessment criteria and intended learning outcomes.
-The minimum requirements for summative feedback are: - Major strengths of the work. - Ways in which the mark could have been improved - Original mark and any penalties that have been applied (where appropriate). - 6.5.3 The precise nature of the feedback will vary according to custom and practice in the subject area.
+- 7.5.3 The precise nature of the feedback will vary according to custom and practice in the subject area.
 However, feedback will be normally be typed.
 If oral feedback is used to supplement the written feedback, it may be delivered to individuals or to groups of students.
 Feedback on examinations and coursework may be written onto a proforma, a coversheet or directly onto the piece of work.
-The procedures adopted should not prejudice marking where the first mark is concealed from subsequent markers ("double blind marking"). - 6.5.4 The Partner Associate Lecturer will make feedback available within twenty working days of the submission deadline or the date of the examination except for distance learning, where feedback will be made available within twenty-five working days. - 6.5.5 If feedback is unexpectedly delayed, the Partner Associate Lecturer must inform students of the reason(s) and the date on which they will receive the feedback.
-This information must also be reported to the Partner Academic Contact, the University Contact and the Module Assessment Board. - 6.5.6 The mark or grade provided to a student as part of the assessment feedback is a provisional mark subject to change and/or moderation until it is finally determined by the Module Assessment Board. - 6.5.7 A student who submits work after the published submission date forfeits the right to feedback on that work, unless there were valid extenuating circumstances.
+The procedures adopted should not prejudice marking where the first mark is concealed from subsequent markers ("double blind marking"). - 7.5.4 The Partner Associate Lecturer will make feedback available within twenty working days of the submission deadline or the date of the examination except for distance learning, where feedback will be made available within twenty-five working days. - 7.5.5 If feedback is unexpectedly delayed, the Partner Associate Lecturer must inform students of the reason(s) and the date on which they will receive the feedback.
+This information must also be reported to the Partner Institution Academic Contact, the University Contact and the Module Assessment Board. - 7.5.6 The mark or grade provided to a student as part of the assessment feedback is a provisional mark subject to change and/or moderation until it is finally determined by the Module Assessment Board. - 7.5.7 A student who submits work after the published submission date forfeits the right to feedback on that work, unless there were valid extenuating circumstances.

-6.6 RETURN OF ASSESSED WORK
+7.6 RETURN OF ASSESSED WORK

-- 6.6.1 The Partner Academic Contact must make provision for systems to ensure that the return of assessments to students is timely and secure. - 6.6.2 Partner Associate Lecturers must ensure that work for their module is returned in a timely fashion and is either accompanied by feedback or feedback has been provided by alternative means. - 6.6.3 Partner Associate Lecturers must ensure that a sample of work is either retained or photocopied so that it is available for scrutiny by the Subject External Examiner.
-In the former case, the retention of work must not prejudice the return of feedback. - 6.6.4 Students' work must not be left unattended for collection.
-Work may be returned in a timetabled or non-timetabled session or it may be appropriate for students to collect the work from a central collection point. - 6.6.5 Where a student is unable to collect the assessment in person for a legitimate reason, a request can be made for either the assessment feedback sheet to be posted to the student or the student may identify in writing to the University a named third person to collect their work.
-This person must produce a form of identification to establish that they are the student's proxy. - 6.6.6 Students must be informed that there will be a time limit for collecting their work, after which it will be confidentially destroyed.
+- 7.6.1 The Partner Academic Contact must make provision for systems to ensure that the return of assessments to students is timely and secure. - 7.6.2 Partner Associate Lecturers must ensure that work for their module is returned in a timely fashion and is either accompanied by feedback or feedback has been provided by alternative means. - 7.6.3 Partner Associate Lecturers must ensure that a sample of work is either retained or photocopied so that it is available for scrutiny by the Subject External Examiner.
+In the former case, the retention of work must not prejudice the return of feedback. - 7.6.4 Students' work must not be left unattended for collection.
+Work may be returned in a timetabled or non-timetabled session or it may be appropriate for students to collect the work from a central collection point. - 7.6.5 Where a student is unable to collect the assessment in person for a legitimate reason, a request can be made for either the assessment feedback sheet to be posted to the student or the student may identify in writing to the University a named third person to collect their work.
+This person must produce a form of identification to establish that they are the student's proxy. - 7.6.6 Students must be informed that there will be a time limit for collecting their work, after which it will be confidentially destroyed.
 The work should be held long enough to allow students a reasonable opportunity to reclaim it.
 For guidance on retention periods for assessed work, please see the University's Retention Policy.

-7. EXTENUATING CIRCUMSTANCES
+8. EXTENUATING CIRCUMSTANCES